 message.
 Although this vulnerability is relatively difficult to exploit, all entities who use SSL 3.0 encryption should take action to protect the confidentiality of data.
 Paya will no longer support the SSL 3.0 protocol on November 17th.
 If your systems are attempting to communicate with us via SSL 3.0 you will not be able to access our websites or process transactions.
 The only safe option to deal with POODLE is to disable the SSL 3.0 protocol.

 Get instructions on disabling SSL 3.0 in your browser settings: https://poodle.io/browsers.html

 How does this impact me if I connect to the Gateway via API?

 This change means that you will not be able to access the Paya Gateway using the SSL 3.0 protocol.
-Please ensure that all of your systems are up to date in order to be able to connect through the recommended TLS protocol before November 17, 2014.
+Please ensure that all of your systems are up-to-date in order to connect through the recommended TLS protocol before November 17, 2014.

 If you have questions or require additional information, please submit a ticket and we will be in touch with you shortly.